daronphang/coding_resources/architectures/software-development/microservices/best-practices.md

 One thing we want to avoid is overly coupling a microservice and consumers such that any small change to the microservice itself can cause unnecessary changes to the consumer.
 Sometimes, the use of shared code can create this very coupling.

-General rule of thumb is don't violate DRY within a microservice, but be relaxed abotu violating DRY across all services.
+General rule of thumb is don't violate DRY within a microservice, but be relaxed about violating DRY across all services.

 ## Access by Reference